apache/arrow/site/powered_by.md

   Dremio reads data from any source (RDBMS, HDFS, S3, NoSQL) into Arrow buffers, and provides fast SQL access via ODBC, JDBC, and REST for BI, Python, R, and more (all backed by Apache Arrow).
-* **[Fletcher][20]:** Fletcher is an FPGA acceleration framework that can convert an Arrow schema into an easy-to-use hardware interface.
-The accelerator can request data from Arrow tables by supplying row indices.
-  In turn, the interface provides streams of data of the types defined through the schema.
-Furthermore, Arrow alleviates serialization bottlenecks.
+* **[Fletcher][20]:** Fletcher is a framework that can integrate FPGA accelerators with tools and frameworks that use the Apache Arrow in-memory format.
+From a set of Arrow Schemas, Fletcher generates highly optimized hardware structures that allow accelerator kernels to read and write RecordBatches at system bandwidth through easy-to-use interfaces.
 * **[GeoMesa][8]:** A suite of tools that enables large-scale geospatial query and analytics on distributed computing systems.
 GeoMesa supports query results in the Arrow IPC format, which can then be used for in-browser